voxel51/platform-sdk/examples/README.md

 ## Building the image

-To build the demo analytic, simply run the commands below from this directory.
+To build the demo analytic, simply run the commands below **from this directory**.
 The code will clone a fresh copy of the Platform SDK, build the Docker image, and then cleanup the generated files.